 Trialing AAC can be beneficial when determining what AAC tool or device best fits the needs of your learner.
 There are many ways you can obtain AAC to trial with your learner:

 - Your ISD AT (assistive technology) Lending Library

 In short, AAC can (and should) be used in EVERY environment.
 Think about all the places where you communicate something, either by texting, speaking, emailing, or writing.
 If you can communicate there, your learner should have access to AAC there, too.

 AAC can (and should) be used at ANY time, too.
 Genuine communication happens spontaneously throughout the day.
 If you can communicate at that time, your learner should have access to their AAC at that time, too.

 For some learners, having AAC all day and in every environment may require an alternate form of or accessory for their AAC tool.
 For example, learners who use high-tech speech generating devices may need a waterproof case or a low-tech communication board to express immediate wants, needs, or ideas when near areas of water, such as bathtubs, showers, pools, and/or lakes.

-There are no limits to when and where AAC should be used.
+There are no limits to when or where AAC should be used.

 Why Should Learners Have Access to Robust AAC?

-A number of specific communication rights are summarized by the National Joint Committee for the Communication Needs of Persons With Severe Disabilities (NJC) in the Communication Bill of Rights (2016).
-The bill was initially released with 12 statements in 1992 and updated to include 15 statements in 2016.
+You can find several specific communication rights in the Communication Bill of Rights (2016).
+The bill was initially released by the National Joint Committee for the Communication Needs of Persons with Severe Disabilities (NJC) with 12 statements in 1992 and updated to include 15 statements in 2016.

 By understanding and incorporating these rights in your practice, you help advocate for communication services and supports, promote inclusive opportunities, and encourage broader community acceptance.